makersacademy/chitter-challenge/README.md

 * account editing functionality - i.e. change password
 * profile images, images in peeps?

-In any case, here's how to set up and use this app:
+Meanwhile, here's how to set up and use this app:

 ## Installation

 ```
 git clone https://github.com/edpackard/chitter-challenge.git
 cd chitter-challenge
-gem install bundler # if required
+gem install bundler
 bundle install
 ```

 ## Database setup

+1. Install and set up psql if required (Homebrew: `brew install postgresql`).
-1. Connect to `psql` via the Terminal
+2. Connect to `psql` via the Terminal
-2. Create the production and test databases using the psql commands `CREATE DATABASE chitter;` and `CREATE DATABASE chitter_test;`
+3. Create the production and test databases using the psql commands `CREATE DATABASE chitter;` and `CREATE DATABASE chitter_test;`
-3. Connect to the production database using the pqsl command `\c chitter;`
+4. Connect to the production database using the pqsl command `\c chitter;`
-4. Run the queries saved in the files and `01_create_users_table.sql` and `02_create_peeps_table.sql`
+5. Run the queries saved in the files `01_create_users_table.sql` and `02_create_peeps_table.sql`
-5. Repeat step 4 after connecting to the test database `\c chitter_test;`
+6. Repeat step 5 after connecting to the test database: `\c chitter_test;`

 ## How to use this program